lankydan/lankydanblog-jamstack/content/blog/2019/corda-signers-subset-of-participants/index.md

 This is because the non-signer is never sent the transaction to sign, but, alas, their code is sitting there waiting to sign a transaction that never comes.
 How sad 😿.
 I'm here to stop the counterparties of your flows from being sad like this one here.

 This is also a good teaching moment.
 If you ever see a stack trace like the one above, it is most likely due to misplaced `send`s and `receive`s.
 Either they are in the wrong order or there is a missing `send` or `receive`.
-Run through your code line by line and you should hopefully be able to pin point where the mismatch is.
+Run through your code line by line and you should hopefully be able to pinpoint where the mismatch is.

 ## Differentiating by flag